 36. Keep it casual with a fire pit(opens in new tab)

 Firepit ideas aren't just very stylish and warming but many can act as barbecues also, like this wall-mounted model from Focus.
 Make your outdoor kitchen set up a mini and casual one, but nonetheless a brilliant one.

 How do you design an outdoor kitchen?

-There is lots to consider when designing and building an outdoor kitchen, and this will change depending on the size and structure of your outdoor space.
+There is a lot to consider when designing and building an outdoor kitchen, and this will change depending on the size and structure of your outdoor space.

-First point to note is that an outdoor kitchen will require a level, smooth and strong base.
+The first point to note is that an outdoor kitchen will require a level, smooth and strong base.
 As spills are a possibility, avoid porous paving and opt for a version that can be easily washed down.
-So when choosing where to put your outdoor kitchen, make sure the floor surface won’t be perilously slippery when it’s wet, too.
+And when choosing where to put your outdoor kitchen, make sure the floor surface won’t be slippery when it’s wet, too.
 Steer clear of decking, which leaves space for food to fall between the boards.

 Then it's simply a case of deciding what kind of outdoor kitchen you'd like.
 Think about whether you want to include walls in the outdoor kitchen design or not.
 Walls will mean you can position storage and shelving easily in addition to your chosen cooking equipment and they may also be helpful in providing shelter from the wind.
-Going without makes for a real al fresco experience, and there are plenty of clever ways to still include good storage too.
+Going without makes for a more open design, but you’ll need to plan more storage into the kitchen structure.

-Other design considerations include whether you want a roof on an outdoor kitchen for maximum utility, or overhead features such as beams or a canopy to provide shade.
+Other design considerations include whether you want a roof on an outdoor kitchen for a maximum utility or overhead features such as beams or a canopy to provide shade.

 To create a permanent outdoor kitchen, the first thing to consider is how you'll want to cook.
 These are your options: